-- As part of UNHCR's efforts to expand the protection network in Nairobi, working groups on legal assistance, community services and health care, have been established and are meeting regularly.
-Working groups include UN agencies, government and NGOs working with refugees in Nairobi. - A working relationship was created with the Centre for Refugee Studies at Moi University as part of UNHCR's ongoing efforts to establish linkages and networks with Kenyan institutions dealing with refugees.
+As part of UNHCR's efforts to expand the protection network in Nairobi, working groups on legal assistance, community services and health care, have been established and are meeting regularly.
+Working groups include UN agencies, government and NGOs working with refugees in Nairobi.